uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 This is a significant reduction in the amount of space required to store the image --- it's about half the size.
 The new representation is a *compressed* form of the old one.

+{panel type="curiosity"}

-{panel type="curiosity" title="Run length coding representation in practice"}
+# Run length coding representation in practice

 In practice this method (with some extra tricks) can be used to compress images to about 15% of their original size.
 In real systems, the original image only uses one bit for every pixel to store the black and white values (not one character, which we used for our calculations).